United States Q&A

 Yes.
 Although leniency applicants can still be sued in private litigation, they are not subject to joint and several liability or triple damages if the court presiding over the private action determines that the applicant has satisfied its cooperation obligations.
 This means that a private damages recovery from a leniency applicant is limited to the actual damages resulting from the anticompetitive conduct.
 Despite this beneficial treatment, an applicant’s criminal plea or conviction following a government action may be used as prima facie evidence of the violation in a subsequent private action.

 The files of a competition authority are often deemed protected by various exceptions to the discovery rules and, thus, are not accessible in private lawsuits.
 Similarly, there is no general right to access the materials used in a grand jury proceeding.
-However, Rule 6(e) of the Federal Rules of Criminal Procedure provides that grand jury minutes and transcripts from a criminal antitrust proceeding may be disclosed in a separate judicial proceeding pursuant to court order if a litigant demonstrates a “particularized need” for the materials, such as a need to impeach a witness or refresh recollection.
-See Illinois v Abbott & Assocs, Inc, 460 U.S. 557, 567 (1983) (collecting cases that set forth the standard of “particularized need”).
-Courts differ in whether they permit disclosure in a private suit of documents submitted to the grand jury.
+But Rule 6(e) of the Federal Rules of Criminal Procedure provides that grand jury minutes and transcripts from a criminal antitrust proceeding may be disclosed in a separate judicial proceeding pursuant to court order if a litigant demonstrates a ‘particularized need’ for the materials, such as a need to impeach a witness or refresh recollection.
+See Illinois v.
+Abbott & Assocs, Inc., 460 U.S. 557, 567 (1983) (collecting cases that set forth the standard of ‘particularized need’).
+Courts differ on whether they permit disclosure in a private suit of documents submitted to the grand jury.

-The Antitrust Division does not disclose the identity of leniency applicants nor does it disclose materials or statements created or made in connection with a leniency application, unless required to do so by court order in connection with litigation.
+The Antitrust Division does not disclose the identity of leniency applicants nor the materials or statements created or made in connection with a leniency application, unless required to do so by court order in connection with litigation.

 Information submitted as part of a federal criminal investigation is protected from disclosure under Rule 6(e) of the Federal Rules of Criminal Procedure, which limits the disclosure of grand-jury materials, and the exemptions to the Freedom of Information Act (FOIA).
 The FOIA exemptions prevent disclosure of certain types of documents, including those that are trade secrets, confidential commercial information, work product created in anticipation of litigation, files whose disclosure would constitute an unwarranted invasion of personal privacy, and law enforcement records or information whose disclosure could cause an invasion of personal privacy or the disclosure of a confidential source.

-The FOIA provides a process whereby private individuals, including parties to a private antitrust suit, may request disclosure of federal agency records, including those of the FTC and the Antitrust Division.
-The FOIA, however, exempts from disclosure certain types of documents, including those listed in response to Q9.
-In addition, section 6(f) of the FTC Act protects from disclosure trade secrets as well as confidential, privileged or financial information submitted to the FTC.
+The FOIA provides a process whereby private individuals, including parties to private antitrust suits, may request disclosure of federal agency records, including those of the FTC and the Antitrust Division.
+The FOIA, however, exempts from disclosure certain types of documents, including those listed in response to question 9.
+In addition, Section 6(f) of the FTC Act protects from disclosure trade secrets as well as confidential, privileged or financial information submitted to the FTC.

 Commencing a private antitrust action

-Section 4 of the Clayton Act (15 U.S.C. § 15(a)) provides a private cause of action for suits brought pursuant to “the antitrust laws,” which include sections 1 or 2 of the Sherman Act (15 U.S.C. §§ 1, 2), section 7 of the Clayton Act (15 U.S.C. § 18), and section 2 of the Robinson Patman Act (15 U.S.C. § 13).
-Broadly speaking, section 1 of the Sherman Act prohibits agreements in restraint of trade, including price-fixing agreements, group boycotts, market allocation, bid rigging and tying.
+Section 4 of the Clayton Act (15 U.S.C. § 15(a)) provides a private cause of action for suits brought pursuant to ‘the antitrust laws’, which includes Sections 1 or 2 of the Sherman Act (15 U.S.C. §§ 1, 2), Section 7 of the Clayton Act (15 U.S.C. § 18) and Section 2 of the Robinson Patman Act (15 U.S.C. § 13).
+Broadly speaking, Section 1 of the Sherman Act prohibits agreements in restraint of trade such as price-fixing, group boycotts, market allocation, bid rigging and tying.
 Section 2 of the Sherman Act prohibits unlawful monopolisation.
 Section 7 of the Clayton Act prohibits mergers and acquisitions that substantially lessen competition or tend to create a monopoly.
 The Robinson Patman Act prohibits price discrimination in the sale of products to similarly situated buyers.
-Many states' antitrust laws also provide for private rights of action.
+Many states’ antitrust laws also provide for private rights of action.

-Under section 4 of the Clayton Act (15 U.S.C. § 15(a)), claimants can obtain treble damages, or three times the amount of damages sustained due to the plaintiff’s antitrust violation, plus costs of suit, reasonable attorney’s fees, and post-judgment interest.
+Under Section 4 of the Clayton Act (15 U.S.C. § 15(a)), claimants can obtain treble damages, or three times the amount of damages sustained because of the plaintiff’s antitrust violation, plus costs of suit, reasonable attorney’s fees and post-judgment interest.

-A plaintiff has standing to seek damages if (1) there is an actual case or controversy, the resolution of which directly impacts the plaintiff; (2) the plaintiff is not too removed from the violation; and (3) the plaintiff can demonstrate that it suffered an “antitrust injury” to have standing in federal court.
-Antitrust injury is “injury of the type the antitrust laws were intended to prevent”.
-Atlantic Richfield Co v USA Petroleum Co., 495 U.S. 328, 334 (1990).
-Plaintiffs who purchased products or services indirectly from the defendant(s) are not permitted to bring antitrust damages claims under federal law but can do so under many state laws.
+A plaintiff has standing to seek relief if (1) there is an actual case or controversy, the resolution of which directly impacts the plaintiff; (2) the plaintiff is not too removed from the violation; and (3) the plaintiff can demonstrate that it suffered an ‘antitrust injury’ to have standing in federal court.
+Antitrust injury is ‘injury of the type the antitrust laws were intended to prevent’.
+Atlantic Richfield Co v.
+USA Petroleum Co., 495 U.S. 328, 334 (1990).
+Although plaintiffs who purchased products or services indirectly from the defendants can bring antitrust damages under many state laws, they are not permitted do so under federal law.

 Private antitrust claims may be brought in state or federal courts.

 Generally speaking, a claimant has the choice of filing a claim in any forum that has jurisdiction over the antitrust claim and the defendant.
-Antitrust claims that allege a violation of any federal antitrust law may be filed in any federal district court where either: (i) the defendant resides; (ii) substantial parts of the events arose; or (iii) the defendant can be served (if there is no other appropriate forum).
+Antitrust claims that allege a violation of any federal antitrust law may be filed in any federal district court where either: the defendant resides; substantial parts of the events arose; or – if there is no other appropriate forum – the defendant can be served.
 A defendant must live in or have sufficient minimum contact with the state in which the federal district court sits for that court to have jurisdiction over the defendant.
-Laws vary by state, but most state courts have jurisdiction to adjudicate the federal antitrust claims if the federal court in that state would also have jurisdiction.
-Through a process called “removal”, a defendant can transfer a case initially filed in state court to a federal court if the case otherwise meets the federal jurisdiction requirements.
+Although laws vary by state, most state courts have jurisdiction to adjudicate the federal antitrust claims if the federal court in that state would also have jurisdiction.
+Through a process called ‘removal’, a defendant can transfer a case initially filed in state court to a federal court if the case otherwise meets the federal jurisdiction requirements.